Limitations for Restore to Microsoft Azure

 - [Azure Stack VMs] Veeam Backup & Replication supports restoring of managed and unmanaged disks equal to or less than 1021 GB.
 This is due to the following reasons: VM disks can increase in size up to 2 GB because of conversion during the restore process; Azure Stack supports disk up to 1023 GB.
 For more information on all disk sizes that Azure supports, see Microsoft Docs.

-You can change the maximum supported size for unmanaged VM disks with a registry key.
+You can change the maximum supported size for unmanaged VM disks with a registry value.
 For more information, contact Veeam Customer Support.

 The price of a restored VM disk can become higher because of the increase in disk size during the restore process.
 For more information on pricing, see Azure Stack Hub Pricing.